 This functionality will automatically put a sales order “on hold” and send a notification to an authorized user within our customer’s business if certain criteria are met.
 Configuring the criteria and removing the “hold” status requires specific user permissions.

 A Controlled Substance Ordering System (CSOS) allows distributors, pharmacies and manufacturers to transmit Schedule II (CII) orders electronically.
 This feature is certified by the DEA as an approved legal process based on industry regulations and streamlines the order and reporting process for Scheduled Drugs.
-Our CSOS functionality allows trading partners in the supply chain to place orders online for Schedule II (C2) controlled substances.
-CSOS is built into Blue Link’s B2B Online Order Portal.
+Our CSOS DEA certified functionality allows trading partners in the supply chain to place orders online for Schedule II (C2) controlled substances.
+CSOS is built into Blue Link’s B2B Ordering Platform.

 Short Dated Drugs functionality enables you to identify when a product should be considered “Short Dated” and allows you to associate a specific price to that products lot.